eryue0220/linux-configuration-note/README.md

 If no accident, now we can visit the website online 👏👏.

 > Tips
-> If you open the browser, but see the error page such as `The Internal Error` and so on, you can checkout the log through `sudo less /var/log/apache2/error.log` to help you debug.# linux-configuration-note
+> If you open the browser, but see the error page such as `The Internal Error` and so on, you can checkout the log through `sudo less /var/log/apache2/error.log` to help you debug.